Willhebe/test-shared-programs/TestSpec1.md

 # setup steps

-1. Download this specification file
+1. Download this specification file (edit in text editor)

 - Add problems or success of test by writing a new line between horizontal rules (---).
 - Once done tests and written notes copy and paste to wiki.